hamnaarif/Reveltek-Careers/Notes/Grading Overview.md

 # Grading Overview

 We have 15 grading system
+* The grading system starts from grade 1 and ends to grade 15.
+* Grade 1 is the lowest grade.
+* Grade 15 is the highest grade.

 ### We plan to bring the grading System into Timmsi Land because Timmsi is all about growth.